luhsra/llfree-rs/README.md

-# LLFree: Lock- and Log-free
+# LLFree: Lock- and Log-free Allocator

 This repository contains prototypes of page allocators.
 They are designed for multicore, hybrid systems with volatile and non-volatile memory.